-Any ability that contains the $\longrightarrow$ symbol is an activated ability.
+Any ability on a unit that contains the → symbol is an activated ability.
 It's called "activated" because you activate it by paying its cost.
-The text in front of the $\longrightarrow$ is the cost.
-The text after the $\longrightarrow$ is what you get when you pay the cost.
+The text in front of the → is the cost.
+The text after the → is the effect, what you get when you pay the cost.
 You can't play an activated ability unless you can pay its cost.
+These abilities can only be used at certain times.
+Some are used during the build step, but most are used during one of the Pass or Play (PoP) steps in the Battle Phase.
+Once an ability's cost is paid, the ability happens.
+A glossary of activated abilities can be found at the back of this rulebook.

-Example: A unit has the activated ability " ⊗ → Draw a card.
+Example: A unit has the activated ability "♠ → Draw a card.
 Play only during your build step."
 If the unit is in its arena and untapped during your build step, you can tap it to draw a card.